dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-bulk.md

 `RETRY` | Message to be retried by Dapr
 `DROP` | Warning is logged and message is dropped

+Please refer [Expected HTTP Response for Bulk Subscribe]({{< ref pubsub_api.md >}}) for further insights on response.

 ### Example

+Please refer following code samples for how to use Bulk Subscribe:

 {{< tabs Java Javascript "HTTP API (Bash)" "HTTP API (PowerShell)" >}}